iAdamo/alx-backend-javascript/0x04-TypeScript/README.md

 };
 ```

-Run `npm install` to get all the dependencies installed.
+run `npm install` to get all the dependencies installed.

-Run `npm run build` to transpile the `main.ts` file to JavaScript and index.html file which will be saved in the `dist/` directory.
+run `npm run build` to transpile the `main.ts` file to JavaScript and index.html file which will be saved in the `dist/` directory.

-Run `npm run start-dev` to start the web server on your local machine then renders the generated `dist/index.html`
+run `npm run start-dev` to start the web server on your local machine then renders the generated `dist/index.html`

-Run `npm run test` to run a typescript eslint
+run `npm run test` to run a typescript eslint

 ### Tasks
-0) ### **Creating an interface for a student**
+0) **Creating an interface for a student**

 Copy the following configuration files (provided above) into the task_0 directory: `package.json`, `.eslintrc.js`, `tsconfig.json`, `webpack.config.js`